Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 1. Bergen Old Town and Bryggen

-The colorful row of crooked Hanseatic warehouses on the waterfront.
+The colourful row of crooked Hanseatic warehouses on the waterfront.
 UNESCO listed, photogenic, and full of artisans.
 The narrow alleys behind Bryggen are kid magic - it feels like Diagon Alley.
 Allow a half day for the wharf, fish market, and walking around.

 2. Mt.
 Floyen Funicular